jackrugile/start-making-games/notes.md

 	- slow down paddle when charging?
 - bind page refresh to controller?
 - add pause to basic build demo?
-- still getting weird errors when navigation slides fast
 - set max score to 3 for faster rounds?
-- bind zoom toggle to 'Z' and other button on gamepad
-	- animate zoom in case needed live
-- remove modernizr
 - all controls
 	- mute
 	- pause